WLCG-AuthZ-WG/common-jwt-profile/profile.md

 ```

-For a usable OAuth2-based system, the `token_endpoint` would also need to be provided and a mechanism for how OAuth2 clients could register with the issuer; those are out of scope for this document.
+For a usable OAuth2-based system, the `token_endpoint` would also need to be provided and a mechanism for how OAuth2 clients could register with the issuer; those are out of the scope of this document.

-The contents of the JWKS URI contains the VO’s signing keys; an example:
+The content of the JWKS URI contains the VO’s signing keys; an example:

 ```